 3. Where do I sign up for volunteer opportunities?

-Volunteer opportunities will be posted in January or February of 2014, so stay tuned!
+Volunteer opportunities will be posted in February of 2015, so stay tuned!
 Postings by HistoriCorps will be listed by date.
 Select the desired event and click “Register”.

 4. Are there fees associated with volunteer opportunities?